Inon Zur

 Inon Zur (ינון צור, /he/) is an Israeli-born American composer of soundtracks for film, television, and video games.
 He has composed soundtracks for over 80 video games, which include Dragon Age, EverQuest, Fallout, Prince of Persia, Star Trek, the Syberia series, and Starfield.
 He has received multiple nominations, including three BAFTAs, and has won several awards, including an Emmy.
-Various music awards for his soundtracks on Men of Valor (2004), Crysis (2007), Dragon Age: Origins (2009), The Elder Scrolls: Blades (2019), Syberia: The World Before (2023), Starfield (2024) and Rise of the Ronin (2024).
+Various music awards for his soundtracks on Crysis (2007), Dragon Age: Origins (2009), The Elder Scrolls: Blades (2019), Syberia: The World Before (2023), Starfield (2024) and Rise of the Ronin (2024).

 Early life

 Inon Zur was born in Israel.
 At the age of five, he was trying to compose harmonies with his mother's singing, and became inspired by classical music.
 He learned to play the French horn as a child, studied piano by the age of eight, and was studying composition by the age of ten.
 He graduated from the Music Academy of Tel Aviv, and spent four years in the Israeli Army in an elite Armored unit.
 He emigrated to the United States in 1990 to study at the Dick Grove School of Music for a year, and then under private tutor Jack Smalley, a television music composer, and others for two years at the University of California, Los Angeles.